 Amidst the constant whirl of information, every once in awhile, we’d all do well to just stop and focus on just one thing and one thing alone.
 That time comes this Sunday night as the football world turns its attention to Denver’s Sports Authority Field for Drew Brees and the Saints against Peyton Manning and the Broncos.

 The forecast is for light snow Thursday and Friday.
 Both these QBs are dome guys and nobody can predict the weather.
 In Denver, it could be 32 or 72 this time of year.
 But if the weather outside is frightful, I will be interested to see if these two can put up the delightful numbers we’re used to from them.
 Snow or no snow, with Manning and Brees playing on Sunday Night Football, Christmas for football fans is coming nearly two months early this year.

-James Lofton is the analyst for Dial Global’s coverage of Sunday Night Football.
+James Lofton is the analyst for Westwood One’s coverage of Sunday Night Football.
 This week, James will be alongside Dave Sims in Denver to bring you all the action as the Broncos host the New Orleans Saints.
 Coverage begins at 7:30 PM Eastern with all the highlights from around the league brought to you by Scott Graham on NFL Sunday.